HISTORY OF OCTOBER: THE PUMPKIN SPICE SAGA

 October, the tenth month of the year in both the older Julian and the more recent Gregorian calendar was the 8th month (Latin octo) in the old Roman calendar, but with the addition of January and February got bumped to #10.
 This month is significant in that, according to the modern Gregorian calendar, it is the first full month that enjoys Pumpkin Spice Latte, initially promoted by St. Starbucks.
 But it has not always been so, and therein lies the saga.

 This concoction of caffeinated seasoned squash with super-heated supersaturated calcium lactose was originally socialized during the ancient part of this millennium, around 2003 when it was introduced as a seasonal beverage.
 Its formulation has not always been the same, however.
-Starting in 2015 real pumpkin ingredients were added, a novel concept and some artificial flavors and colors were eliminated.
+Starting in 2015 Starbucks added real pumpkin ingredients, a novel concept and some artificial flavors and colors were eliminated.

 The first day of the year that this popular drink goes on sale has varied from year to year.
 This is related to, but dissimilar to what is called Christmas Creep.
 Christmas shopping and decorations used to go up the day after Thanksgiving; then it moved to immediately after Halloween, now you can find Christmas merchandise in Costco in September.
 Pumpkin Spice Latte (PSL), according to climate scientists, appears instead to suffer from PSL Drift.

 Generally, it appears after Labor Day in September, but sometimes it does not show up on the menu and must be requested by name.
-This year, it went on sale at various times across the country on August 28 (technically Summer, if you think about it), sometimes there is early access, some five days earlier for select customers, based on if they follow the magic account on Twitter (more later).
-Previous years’ early access had drifted as early as August 25, with general availability being September 2.
+This year, it went on sale at various times across the country on August 27 (technically Summer, if you think about it), sometimes there is early access, some five days earlier for select customers, based on if they follow the magic account on Twitter (more later).
+In 2015 it had drifted as early as August 25, with general availability being September 2.

 Is nothing sacred?

 Bill Petro, your friendly neighborhood historian